xieby1/nix_config/README-en.md

 You can also use some of the packages and modules to expand your own Nix/NixOS.
 If you want to try NixOS, refer to [Install NixOS](#install-nixos) and [Configure Nix](#configure-nix).
 If you just want to try Nix, you can skip [Install NixOS](#install-nixos) and go directly to [Configure Nix](#configure-nix).
+If you not only want to install Nix/NixOS, but also want to know more about Nix/NixOS, welcome to check out my blog about Nix/NixOS [xieby1.github.io/Distro/Nix/](https://xieby1.github.io/Distro/Nix/README-en.html).

 * Use nix expression,not nix flakes
 * Use NixOS stable channel (current version 21.11),not unstable channel